jjfumero/jjfumero.github.io/_posts/2022-06-29-tornadovm-windows-wsl.md

 ## Intro

-Windows Subsystem Linux (WSL) [1] is a powerful tool to bring native Linux applications to Windows 10 and 11.
-What is even more appealing though is that we can also execute native applications on GPUs (e.g., NVIDIA GPUs and Intel Integrated Graphics) [2].
+Windows Subsystem Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl)) is a powerful tool to bring native Linux applications to Windows 10 and 11.
+What is even more appealing though is that we can also execute native applications on GPUs (e.g., [NVIDIA GPUs and Intel Integrated Graphics](https://docs.microsoft.com/en-us/windows/ai/directml/gpu-tensorflow-wsl#intel)).

 In this post, I will show you how we can enable TornadoVM to run on Intel HD Graphics via the OpenCL and SPIR-V Backends within WSL using Windows 11.